Single speed lighting bolt.

 It has fender mounts, but you would have to use a rinko style fender on the rear and that could be pretty annoying, as fenders are fragile, but also very nice for obvious reason.

 The Geo is that of the original Lightning Bolt, so this is by no means a track bike, it is a fixed and or single speed randonneur bike.

 For those white linen suit wearing CEOs like myself, you will be happy to know this frame is belt compatible so you don’t need to worry about getting grease on that fresh Armani 3 piece.
 But let’s be real, belts are for your pants, not bikes. ( I predict I will change my mind about this in future episodes.)

 The Breakaway system is from Ritchey and is super clean and such a smart design.
 Ritchey has many models offering this breakaway system and in my opinion has some of the best Taiwanese production bikes on the market.
 So the bike nerd in me is really excited to be working with them on this project.

-A couple of tweaks have been made for the production run and I hope to see them here October.
+A couple of tweaks have been made for the production run and I hope to see them here by October/November.